-The 2019 Summer Human Rights Institute (SHRI) will first provide a comprehensive Overview of International Human Rights Law, and then move into in-depth examination of the following critical topics:
+The live synchronous sessions of the 2023 Summer Human Rights Institute (SHRI) will take place during the weekdays between 9am and 12pm EST each weekday.
+The SHRI will first provide a comprehensive Overview of International Human Rights Law, and then move into an in-depth examination of the following critical topics:

 - Business and Human Rights

 - International Justice